 Namely, according to this article of the National, here inside are guarded works of Pere Pruna, a disciple of Picasso.
 I do not detract anything, I say, but the cloister is, in the words of millennials (which is what I am), another roll.

-The forest with erotic motifs one of the most curious places in Barcelona
+The forest with erotic motifs, one of the most curious places in Barcelona.

 Restaurants to try at least once in your life

-The 100 movies you have to see before you die, the 100 albums and songs you can’t miss; the 75 things you have to do in Barcelona before you die or the 50 things you can do for free.
+The 100 movies you have to see before you die, the 100 records and songs you can’t miss; the 75 things you have to do in Barcelona before you die or the 50 things you can do for free.

 Charming villages less than two hours from Barcelona

-The most beautiful patios are the best secret places in Barcelona to go as a couple
+The most beautiful patios are the best secret places in Barcelona to go as a couple.

 The best of La Barceloneta